 Ukraine: Boris Johnson will call on Putin to “step back”

-LBritish Prime Minister Boris Johnson wants to avoid “bloodshed” in Ukraine and must call Vladimir Putin to urge him again to “step back and engage diplomatically,” a Downing Street spokeswoman said Friday evening.
+LBritish Prime Minister Boris Johnson wants to avoid “bloodshed” in Ukraine and must call Vladimir Putin to urge him once more to “step back and engage diplomatically,” a Downing Street spokeswoman said Friday evening.
 “The Prime Minister is determined to accelerate diplomatic efforts and strengthen deterrence to avoid bloodshed in Europe,” the spokeswoman said in a statement.
 “He will reiterate the need for Russia to step back and engage diplomatically when he meets with President Putin this week,” she added.

 In addition to this call, the head of the British government must make a trip to the region in the coming days.
 Russia has deployed tens of thousands of troops to Ukraine’s borders in recent months, raising fears of an invasion.
 While the Russian government denies any such plans, it insists on written guarantees for Russia’s security, including the promise that Ukraine will not join NATO.